-One of our goals is to detect when the naive parallel composition of aspects does not guarantee a deterministic weaving.
+One of or goal is to detect when the naive parallel composition of aspects does not guarantee a deterministic weaving.
 We say that two aspects are independent if they do not interact (i.e., none of their crosscuts may match the same join point).
-Independence of two aspects is a sufficient condition to ensure that weaving is well-defined: in this case, they can be woven in any order.
+Independence of two aspects is a sufficient condition to ensure that weaving is well-defined: they can be woven in any order.
 On the opposite, dependent aspects require the programmer to resolve the interactions.